2026 Toyota Crown Model Review

 Hybrid Performance

 The Toyota Crown is available in four different trims with two different hybrid drivetrains.
-For XLE, Limited, and Nightshade trims, there is a 2.5-liter four-cylinder engine mated to three electric motors, making a combined total of 236 horsepower.
+For XLE, Limited, and Nightshade trims, power comes from a standard 2.5-liter four-cylinder engine mated to three electric motors that produce a combined total of 236 horsepower.
 Meanwhile, the Platinum trim has a 2.4-liter turbocharged four-cylinder engine mated to an electric motor on the rear axle, good for 340 horsepower.
-All-wheel drive is standard with both drivetrains, but only the XLE and Limited have a dedicated EV mode.
+All-wheel drive is standard with both drivetrains but only the XLE and Limited have a dedicated EV mode.
 The XLE /Limited/Nightshade fuel economy is rated at 42 city, 41 highway, and 41 combined**.
 The Platinum gets 29 city, 32 highway, and 30 combined**.
-But only the Platinum can go from 0-60 in 5.7 seconds.
+Only the Crown Platinum can go from 0-60 in 5.7 seconds.

 Well-Equipped Interior

-In the Toyota Crown, you can see an evolution of the Avalon’s interior, and the layout will feel familiar to anyone trading in.
-But it is also much more technology-forward.
+In the Toyota Crown, you can see an evolution of the Avalon’s interior and the layout will feel familiar to anyone trading in.
+It’s also much more technology-forward than its predecessor.
 There is a fully digital 12.3-inch gauge cluster that’s joined together with a second 12.3-inch infotainment touchscreen, keeping everything close at hand for the driver.
 There is an available 11-speaker JBL Premium Audio system to go with this and Apple CarPlay and Android Auto can be used wirelessly while your phone sits on the standard Qi-compatible wireless smartphone charger.
 Heated and ventilated seats are included as standard for maximum comfort while you also have the freedom to opt for heated outboard rear seats to keep everyone warm in chilly weather conditions.

 Trims & Specs